RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver3.0/README.md

 ## Contents

 This application installation contains:
-	- app.js (the main file used to run the application)
+	- app.js (the main application file)
-	- tempdb.js (the temporary database info used in the application demo and testing)
+	- db.js (the temporary database info used in the application demo and testing)
+	- The models directory (contains the oject models)
 	- package.json (the json file describing the app's versioning and dependencies)
-	- The node modules folder (the Node modules used in this project: currently Express and Hogan)
-	- The public folder (a folder containing the public Javascript functions and CSS stylesheets used here)
+	- The public folder (a folder containing the public Javascript functions and CSS stylesheets used here.
+Also home to uploaded files)
-	- The routes folder (includes the routes used by the app)
+	- The routes folder (includes the controllers used by the app)
-	- The templates folder (simply the XML templating for comment styles in the conversation channels of the app)
 	- The views folder (the folder containing the .hjs views of the app)
 	- The documentation folder (the folder containing iteration implementation plans, domain models, and use cases)
 	- This README file.